The Future of OpenStack Webinar Q&A: Mirantis OpenStack for Kubernetes

-Yes, but we try not to change too many things at the same time.
+Can we upgrade Ceph storage in the same way we upgrade OpenStack?Yes, but we try not to change too many things at the same time.
 We do them as two separate parts.
 Obviously, we'll upgrade Ceph after OpenStack to ensure that we don't lose anything in the process.

-No. You shouldn't need additional storage nodes because of the way Ceph works, and we're able to upgrade second place.
+Migrating compute from MCP to MOS requires at least one new node.
+How about storage nodes?No. You shouldn't need additional storage nodes because of the way Ceph works, and we're able to upgrade second place.

-We are offering quite a lot of scope for modifying parameters, but we're not offering every single parameter under the sun, very specifically, because we need to be able to control that to ensure that we can manage those updates and upgrades.
+To what level will OpenStack services in MOS be configurable by the operator?We are offering quite a lot of scope for modifying parameters, but we're not offering every single parameter under the sun, very specifically, because we need to be able to control that to ensure that we can manage those updates and upgrades.
 That said, if there is a parameter that you need to modify, we will work with you to implement that.
 Because of the rapid release cycle, we can add those parameters.
 The product management team and the consulting team will discuss those parameters with you in-depth as part of the upgrade process.
 If you have any further questions, please feel free to reach out to your Account Executive or Customer Success Manager.

-Yes, it is possible, but it would require a one-off professional services project where we would build an extended version of the MCP to MOS upgrade procedure for Ceph.
+Is it possible to migrate an existing standalone Ceph cluster (that is deployed by ceph-ansible, not with MCP) to MCC/MOS, so that it will be managed by MCC/MOS?Yes, it is possible, but it would require a one-off professional services project where we would build an extended version of the MCP to MOS upgrade procedure for Ceph.

 With that, we've reached the end of the questions from this webinar.
 Thank you again for reading and if you haven't already, check out the full webinar on demand.